 Our randomized hierarchical algorithm can easily be extended to higher dimensions.
 Most of the analysis for the 2-D case works for any dimension d, except that the constant approximation factor depends exponentially on d.
-Our algorithms can also be modified to deal efficiently with the insertion or deletion of nodes.
+Our algorithms also support efficient insertion or deletion of nodes.

 This work also raises several open problems.
-Simple as the distributed implementation is, it requires quadratic space in the worst case when all the nodes are very close together.
-Is there a distributed implementation with nearly linear total space?
-In the standard KDS setting, on the other hand, where we have nearly linear space, our center updating algorithm exploits the fact that the ranges are aligned congruent squares.
+In the standard KDS setting, where we have nearly linear space, our center updating algorithm exploits the fact that the ranges are aligned congruent squares.
 Can we find a similar algorithm in a standard KDS setting with congruent disk ranges instead?
-Finally, though we have a high probability result, our algorithm is still randomized and it would be interesting to find a deterministic algorithm for the mobile centers problem.
+Finally, our algorithm is randomized and it would be interesting to find a deterministic algorithm for the mobile centers problem.

 We note that our algorithm clusters based solely on the positions of the mobile nodes.
 It would be interesting to develop clustering strategies that utilize additional information about the node motions, say both position and velocity.
-Such clusterings may be far more stable under motion, albeit they may require more clusters.
-In fact a trade-off between the quality and stability of a clustering needs to be investigated.
-Besides clustering, numerous other problems for ad-hoc networks can be studied in the same style as the clustering problem, including network connectivity, route maintenance, node misbehavior detection, etc.
+Such clusterings may be far more stable under motion, although they may require more clusters.
+In fact, a tradeoff between the quality and stability of a clustering needs to be investigated.
+Besides clustering, numerous other problems for ad-hoc networks can be studied in the same style as the clustering problem, including network connectivity, route maintenance, node misbehavior detection, etc. We should also note that the constant approximation ratio in our analysis is quite large.
+That is partly because our analysis applies in the worst case.
+In practice, we would expect much better performance.

 We believe that kinetic clustering is a fundamental problem for the organization of mobile devices and deserves further study.
 Motion models and quality measures for different application areas need to be developed further.
-We expect that the ideas presented will find applications in other areas, such as temporal data-bases, molecular modeling, and the largescale tracking of people or vehicles.
+We expect that the ideas presented will find applications in other areas, such as temporal data-bases, molecular modelling, and the large-scale tracking of people or vehicles.